5 proposals were presented and discussed at the June 2nd meeting at the Lake Merritt Garden Center.

 If you’ve been by the Rotary Nature Center in the last year, you will have noticed that the Center has been closed.
 The building is undergoing inspection and assessment, and a planning process to reopen it.
 Animals and the bees have been relocated from the building.

 Good News: The Oakland Parks, Recreation, & Youth Development department is accepting program proposals for a reopened Rotary Nature Center.
-The city held a meeting with the community to discuss this and other things April 7th, 2018.
+The city held a series of meeting with the community this spring and summer of 2018.
 This meeting was led by facilitator Alan Briskin along with a small committee including CJ Hirschfield of Fairyland, Jennie Gerard of Weed Warriors, and James Robinson of LMI.

 Sign up for our email to stay up to date